yuliapi/ipCook/_posts/2018-05-24-farmers-cheese-pancake.md

     - raisins: 40 g
     - corn groats (or oat flakes or oat bran) for breading:

-steps:
-    - Mix ingredients
-    - Fry slow with small amount of oil(coconut, olive)
 ---
+1. Mix ingredients
+2. Cover with corn groats
+3. Fry slow with small amount of oil(coconut, olive)